BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 • Dolphin: 345 litres behind the rear seats, expandable to approximately 1,310 litres with the rear seats folded.
 The hatchback design makes loading easier than a sedan, and the cargo floor is relatively flat when folded.

-• Bolt 2027: The original Bolt offered 462 litres behind the rear seats and 1,614 litres with seats folded.
-The 2027 version, potentially with a crossover-adjacent profile, could offer even more.
-GM's packaging efficiency on the Ultium platform has been strong across the lineup.
+• Bolt 2027: The 2027 Bolt offers approximately 462 litres behind the rear seats and 1,614 litres with seats folded — comparable to the original.
+The crossover-adjacent profile maintains GM's strong packaging efficiency.

 The Bolt wins on cargo space, and the gap is significant.
 If you regularly carry sports equipment, groceries for a family, or furniture-store purchases, the Bolt's extra space is a practical advantage.
 The Dolphin is fine for two people's luggage or a weekly grocery run, but it's snug for a family of four's road trip gear.